urionafacu/fair-split/README.md

-# Expense Splitter
+# Fair Split

-Expense Splitter is a modern web application designed to help couples manage and split their shared expenses fairly based on their individual incomes.
-Built with Next.js 14 and TypeScript, this app offers an intuitive interface for tracking expenses and visualizing cost distribution.
+Fair Split is a modern web application designed to help couples manage and split their shared expenses fairly based on their individual incomes.
+Built with Next.js 15 and TypeScript, this app offers an intuitive interface for tracking expenses and visualizing cost distribution.

 ## Features